 Sand the Floor in Stages

-Apply the Right Wood Floor Finish
+Choose the Correct Floor Finish

 Polyurethane Finish